 I also sourced a good matching vinyl - both from local suppliers here in BC.
 The Karvel carpet and Armacord that are somewhat unique to the Austin Healey's, I sourced from England.

-Having made accurate patterns from some originals a while back, I cut all the leather and vinyl and got to work sewing up the new covers.
+Having made accurate patterns from some originals, I cut all the leather and vinyl and got to work sewing up the new covers.

 The piping and hidem strips all had to be hand made to match...

 I even made new squab foams in house.
-After trying several different "molded latex" re-pro foams that just didn't have the right fit or feel, I decided to make my own foams out of a high density poly foam with lamination's of medium density foams to fill out the shape..
+After trying several different "molded latex" re-pro foams that just didn't have the right fit or feel, I decided to make my own foams out of a good quality medium density foam with lamination's of softer density foams to fill out the shape..

 The final result looks and feels the way they should, sleek and smooth but not too hard or overstuffed...